vinceskahan/v5wiki/logging.md

 To make this happen you must modify two parts of the system, the logging (typically rsyslog) and the log rotation (typically logrotate).

+The instructions below are for a DEB or RPM installation of weewx.
+For a setup.py install to `/home/weewx`, replace `/etc/weewx` with `/home/weewx/util` in the commands below.

 ### rsyslog

 1. tell rsyslog to recognize log messages from weewx and put them in a separate file